vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/bhRguH/dvitIyajanmani_bhRguH/chyavanaH/ApnavAna/aurvaH/jamadagniH/arvAchInAH.md

 unicode_script = "devanagari"
 +++

+## बाणभट्टः
+> Was pleased to note that bANa-bhaTTa was a sagotra and his ancestors were practitioners of the cult of rAjarAja.
+He preserves a peculiar legend of the early settlement of the bhArgava-s, i.e., that the vatsa bhArgava-s' original center was on the banks of the shoNa river. - MT

 ## वर्मशिवः
 > He also was widely
    respected for his tAntric abilities in the KShudra vidyA-s acquiring the